On the number of independent solutions of algebraic differential equations: Notions from model theory

 \begin{defn} \cite[Definition 5.3]{freitag2023bounding} A definable action of a definable group $G$ of finite Morley rank on a definable set $S$ of finite Morley rank is \emph{generically $k$-transitive} if the diagonal action of $G$ on $S^k$ has an orbit $\mc O$ such that $RM(S^k \setminus \mc O) < RM(S^k)$. \end{defn}

-For the rest of the section, let $G$ be the binding group of $X$ over $K$, where $X$ is the set of solutions of an order $n$, $\mc C$-internal differential equation.
+For the rest of the section, let $G$ be the binding group of $X$ over $K$, where $X$ is the set of solutions of a $\mc C$-internal order $n$ differential equation.
 Let $p$ be the generic type of $X$ over $K$.
-In this case, the action of the group $G$ on $X$ is definably isomorphic (over some differential field extensions) to the constant points of an algebraic group action on an algebraic variety.
+In this case, the action of the group $G$ on $X$ is definably isomorphic to the constant points of an algebraic group action on an algebraic variety.

-\begin{lem} The action of $G$ on $X$ is generically $d$-transitive if and only if $p^{(d)}$ is weakly orthogonal to $\mc C$. \end{lem} \begin{proof} The right to left direction is Proposition 2.3 of \cite{freitag2022any}.
-The left to right direction follows because if $p^{(d)}$ is not weakly orthogonal to $\mc C$, then there is a non-constant definable map $X^d \rightarrow \mc C$.
-The fibers of $f$ are (being $K (\mc C)$-definable) fixed by the action of $G$, and are dense in $X$. \end{proof}
+\begin{lem} The action of $G$ on $X$ is generically $d$-transitive if and only if $p^{(d)}$ is weakly orthogonal to $\mc C$. \end{lem} \begin{proof} The right-to-left direction is Proposition 2.3 of \cite{freitag2022any}.
+The left-to-right direction follows because if $p^{(d)}$ is not weakly orthogonal to $\mc C$, then there is a non-constant definable map $X^d \rightarrow \mc C$.
+The fibers of $f$ are (being $K (\mc C)$-definable) fixed by the action of $G$ and are dense in $X^d$. \end{proof}

-There is an a priori bound on the degree of generic transitivity that a group action can have, and this in turn leads to a bound on weak nonorthogonality of realizations of generic tuples of solutions (see \cite{freitag2023bounding, freitag2025finite} for more).
+There is an a priori bound on the degree of generic transitivity that a group action can have, and this in turn leads to a bound on weak nonorthogonality of independent realizations of generic tuples of solutions (see \cite{freitag2023bounding, freitag2025finite} for more).
 This bound is a special case of the Borovik-Cherlin conjecture, a major open problem in the model theory of groups of finite Morley rank.

 \begin{thm} \cite{freitag2023bounding} When $RM(X) = d$ and $G$ acts generically $k$-transitively, then $k \leq d+2$.
 When $k=d+2$, the action $(G,X)$ is definably isomorphic to the natural action of $PSL_{d+1} (\mc C)$ on $\m P^d ( \mc C)$. \end{thm}